stacklane/docs/🗄/Article/models/images.md

 If `processed`, then returns the width of the image, otherwise null.

+## square, horizontal, vertical

+If `processed`, and height and width are available, then returns true/false if image width == height, width > height, and width < height respectively.

 ## ratio

 If `processed`, then returns the ratio of the image such as `16:9`.